tobiasrausch/rdxon/README.md

 # Acknowledgement

 The 1000 Genomes high-coverage data were generated at the New York Genome Center with funds provided by NHGRI Grant 3UM1HG008901-03S1.
 All cell lines were obtained from the Coriell Institute for Medical Research and from the NIGMS Human Genetic Cell Repository at the Coriell Institute for Medical Research.
-More information regarding the 1000 Genomes high-coverage data and data reuse is available [here](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/).
+More information regarding the 1000 Genomes high-coverage data and data reuse is available here: [http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000G_2504_high_coverage/).